-In all cases, the omitted SFRs have been excluded from the TSF because they refer to conditional functionality where the TOE did not satisfy the required condition or to optional functionality that may be excluded at the TOE developer's discretion.
+In all cases, the omitted SFRs have been excluded from the TSF because they refer to optional functionality that may be excluded at the TOE developer's discretion.

-4.7 TOE Security Assurance Requirements
+4.3 TOE Security Assurance Requirements

 The table below defines the SARs claimed by the TOE.
 These are the same SARs that are required by the claimed PP-Configuration.